sonamnimje/VoiceIQ-AI-Voice-Interview-Assistant/README.md

 ---

 **Note**: This application requires an OpenAI API key for full functionality.
 Please ensure you have valid API credentials configured before use.

+## 🚢 Deployment

+This repository uses GitHub Actions to build the frontend and deploy to Vercel, and Render to host the Python backend.

+- Frontend: built from `frontend/` and deployed to Vercel.
+A working `vercel.json` file in the repo root configures the build and rewrites `/api/*` to the Render backend.
+- Backend: hosted on Render and expected at `https://voiceiq-backend.onrender.com` in production.

+Before enabling automatic deploys, make sure the following are configured:

+1. GitHub Actions secret `VERCEL_TOKEN` is set (create a Vercel Personal Token in your Vercel account and add it under repo Settings → Secrets)
+2. The `vercel.json` at repo root is not overridden by project settings in the Vercel dashboard (check Routes/Build settings)

+CI notes:

+- The GitHub Actions workflow at `.github/workflows/deploy-frontend-vercel.yml` builds the `frontend` folder and deploys via the Vercel CLI using `${{ secrets.VERCEL_TOKEN }}`.
+- The workflow sets build-time envs `REACT_APP_BACKEND_URL` and `REACT_APP_SOCKET_URL` to `https://voiceiq-backend.onrender.com`.

+If you prefer to let Vercel build the frontend directly, remove `frontend/build/` from git and let the workflow or Vercel perform the build.
+This repo previously contained built artifacts; we've moved to a CI-built approach to reduce merge conflicts and keep a single source of truth for builds.